trungpx/trungpx.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: This site is under construction and will be completed soon!
+title: This site is under construction, will be completed soon
 ---
-### Today is the first time I use Jekyll
+### First time to use Jekyll

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).